 “We respect the grand jury’s decision,” she said, adding it concludes the criminal proceedings in Harris County.

-"It's definitely a very emotional moment for me.
-I know we're far from being done of handling what we need to handle (legally)," Watson said.
-"I thank my Lord and savior, Jesus Christ, for letting the truth be heard."
+“It’s definitely a very emotional moment for me.
+I know we’re far from being done of handling what we need to handle (legally),” Watson said then.
+“I thank my Lord and savior, Jesus Christ, for letting the truth be heard.”

-The quarterback said he is ready to get back on the field.
+The quarterback said at the time he was ready to get back on the field.